BIRD (Allbirds Inc.) has impressive results

 Are institutional investors increasing their holdings in BIRD shares?

-During the first quarter, Jackson Square Partners LLC subtracted a -145,399 position in BIRD.
-Franklin Advisers, Inc. sold an additional -2.64 million shares in the last quarter, decreasing its holdings by -46.64%, now holding 3.03 million shares worth $10.41 million.
-At the end of the first quarter, Managed Account Advisors LLC increased its BIRD holdings by 86.62% and now holds 2.52 million BIRD shares valued at $8.68 million with the added 1.17 million shares during the period.
-BIRD shares are owned by institutional investors to the tune of 51.70% at present.
+During the first quarter, Jackson Square Partners LLC subtracted a -435,952 position in BIRD.
+Managed Account Advisors LLC purchased an additional 0.66 million shares in the last quarter, increasing its holdings by 26.23%, now holding 3.19 million shares worth $10.96 million.
+At the end of the first quarter, Franklin Advisers, Inc. increased its BIRD holdings by 0.04% and now holds 3.03 million BIRD shares valued at $10.41 million with the added 1130.0 shares during the period.
+BIRD shares are owned by institutional investors to the tune of 52.60% at present.

 Leave a Reply